mxaddict/www.codedmaster.com/content/ttk/install-wsl/01-wsl-setup.md

 5. If a window pops up asking "Do you want to allow this app to make changes to your device?", click "Yes".

-You'll see a blue window open – that's PowerShell!
+You'll see a blue window open.
+That's PowerShell!

 ## Step 2: Install WSL